dxrgrabowski/hf-md-website/README.md

 # About

-This is website made for scientific organization High Flyers.
+This is a website made for scientific organization High Flyers.
 The main goal was to develop a website which is easy to edit and to add new content.

 To make this possible, a dynamic routing with 'next.js' was used.
-New pages are made by adding markdown file which describes it.
+New pages are made by adding a markdown file which describes it.
-This automaticly creates new route for this page and makes it visible in navbar.
+This automatically creates a new route for this page and makes it visible in navbar.

 Also with this approach other pages were made.
 In this way administrator can just add new markdown file and one extra line in '.tsx' file to create more pages.